Rannek/Arch/README.md

 - **Step-by-Step Instructions**: Whether you're an old Linux user or new to Arch, this guide walks you through every step of the installation and setup process.

+ ## Note

+This guide intentionally does not include a swap partition or swap file as part of the installation process.
+The primary reason for this is simplicity, aiming to provide a basic and straightforward installation experience.
+In addition to not setting up swap, this guide also simplifies the installation process by not configuring locales and other detailed system settings.
+The focus is on delivering a streamlined and basic setup, ideal for users who prefer a minimal installation or for those new to Arch Linux.

+Users with specific needs can always add swap space post-installation.

 ### Let's start!

 ### Fdisk Configuration